Date: March 6, 2017

 There is a partial downside to reusing the same capsules (the actual microphone bit), and that’s the EMI sensitivity of the cardioid capsule.
 The omni capsule is perfect; it’s clear and does a good job at keeping environmental noise to a minimum.
 The cardioid capsule helps isolate more of the background and increases sensitivity to the user’s voice, but certain 2.4GHz devices can cause a crackling or buzzing sound.

 In our review of the ModMic 4, we struggled initially to find the source of the problem, as there were a number of factors involved.
 The router’s aerials would cause a light crackling sound when in close proximity, but this quickly dropped off to non-existence after about 3ft.
-However, there was a buzzing sound that took a while to clear, as it was very persistent at greater distances, but was easily occluded when moved behind a monitor.
+However, there was a buzzing sound that took a while to clear, as it was very persistent at greater distances.
 The source of the buzz happened to be from a cordless home phone base station.
 This buzz dropped off after about 12-15ft, but could easily be stopped by putting the monitor in the way of it.

 This buzzing problem carried over to the ModMic 5, since it uses the same capsule.
 This only affects the cardioid mode though, and it’s only certain 2.4GHz frequencies that can cause an issue.
 If you have a wireless access point right next to your PC, then you might come across some mild crackling if you are within close proximity.
 For most people this won’t be an issue, however, if things get particularly bad, you can switch the mic over to the omni mode, and the interference will stop.